soksopha/github-users-data/README.md

 Replace <your_repository_url> with the name of the folder where you cloned the repository.

-## Step 3: Rename configuration dependencies
+## Step 3: Setting Up Your Own .env File

 If you don't have an .env file, locate the .env.example file in the root of your project directory and rename to .env file.